N3LOWI/java_sandbox_repo_2/README.md

 # This a personal testing repository
+_This is the 2nd iteration of the repo because of compilation bugs_
-## Git, Java, Maven, OOP, Unit Tests
+## Git, Java, OOP, Unit Tests
-This repo includes mostly exercices and notes.
+This repo includes mostly exercises and notes.

 This repo may or may not contain mistakes and untranslated terms.